Fast randomized numerical rank estimation for numerically low-rank matrices: Numerical experiments

-We note that the Rank Estimation algorithm is always the fastest, either with a Gaussian embedding matrix for $r_1 = \mathcal{O}(10)$ or with a SRTT matrix for larger $r_1$.
+As for these three, we see that RE is considerably faster in the context of rank estimation.
 Note also that the difference in running time will be more pronounced when the matrix is too large to fit into fast memory, as the other algorithms need to pass over the data more than once.
 Although the numerical rank is slightly underestimated for each value of $\epsilon$ with the Rank Estimation algorithm, and is exact for the other algorithms, we see that $\sigma_{\hat{r} + 1}$ is always extremely close to $\sigma_{\text{rank}_{\epsilon}(A) + 1}\approx \epsilon$.
 This requirement for a good rank estimation set out in the introduction is thus satisfied.